-Elizabeth Burgener, MD -2016 Liz is an MD and a pediatric pulmonology fellow who is interested in pseudomonas and Cystic Fibrosis.
-In our lab, Liz is studying how Pf phage contribute to the disease burden in CF. She uses qPCR to correlate sputum phage counts with clinical outcomes in CF. Liz’s research is supported by a Cystic Fibrosis Foundation Vertex Award and a Parker B Francis Fellowship.
+Elizabeth Burgener, MD -2016 Liz is an MD and pediatric pulmonology fellow who is interested in pseudomonas and Cystic Fibrosis.
+Liz is studying how Pf phage contribute to the disease burden in CF. She uses qPCR to correlate sputum phage counts with clinical outcomes in CF. Liz’s research is supported by a Cystic Fibrosis Foundation Vertex Award & a Parker B Francis Fellowship.

 Kevin Chen – 2019 Kevin received his PhD at Texas A&M University Health Science Center, where he studied combinational antimicrobial therapy against drug resistant bacteria, particularly P. aeruginosa, in cystic fibrosis patients.
 During his PhD, Kevin became interested in phage therapy against P. aeruginosa.
-Currently, Kevin works on how Pf phages contribute to antibiotic resistance in P. aeruginosa.
+Kevin works on how Pf phages contribute to antibiotic resistance in P. aeruginosa.

 Jen Sequoia – 2020 Jen is a pediatric resident at Stanford who is interested in how bacteriophage impact human pregnancy.
 She is co-mentored by Virginia Winn.
 Prior to starting residency, Jen completed her MD and PhD at the University of Chicago where she studied the epigenetic regulation of early lymphocyte development.

-Nina Pennetzdorfer – 2020 Nina completed her PhD in Molecular Microbiology at Graz University, where she studied regulated proteolysis events in Vibrio cholerae and the impact on outer membrane composition.
+Nina Pennetzdorfer – 2020 Nina completed her PhD in Molecular Microbiology at Graz University.
+She studied regulated proteolysis events in Vibrio cholerae and the impact on membrane composition.
 She is interested in how Pf phage impact host-pathogen mechanisms and molecular interactions between phage and Pseudomonas as a bacterial host.

 SENIOR STAFF RESEARCHERS